For this week’s user spotlight, I’m talking to Rasheed Abdul-Aziz of

 |Hudson||I’d say building and testing web applications alone with Hudson would be quite notable, but to add Flex and iPhone applications into the mix as well is certainly interesting!
 Anything specific that’s interesting about VisFleet’s use of Hudson?|

 infrastructures.
-At the moment we have 2 Flex build slaves running Ubuntu, A
+At the moment we have 2 Flex build agents running Ubuntu, A

 Mac Mini building our iPhone app, and several Ubuntu Servers testing our web